PhoenixEmik/Roomba980-Python-CN/README.md

 ================
 Fork of [NickWaterton/Roomba980-Python](https://github.com/NickWaterton/Roomba980-Python)

-Modified for the Chinese iRobot account service, which is seperate from global iRobot.
+Modified for the Chinese iRobot account service, which is isolated from global iRobot.

 Unofficial iRobot Roomba python library (SDK).